rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 ## Development

 As mentioned, this website is built using SvelteKit.
 Under the hood, SvelteKit uses [Vite](https://vitejs.dev/) for bundling, which was fabulously quick and reliable.
-Hot-module replacement worked brilliantly.

 My journal entries are written in Markdown, so transferring these from the old PHP back-end involved simply pasting all the Markdown files into this project—data migration doesn’t get much simpler than that!

 ### Browser Support

 I haven‘t bothered testing this website in Internet Explorer 11.
-If it looks like garbage in your browser, then get a [real one](https://bestvpn.org/outdatedbrowser/en).
+If it looks like garbage in your browser, then it is time [to upgrade](https://bestvpn.org/outdatedbrowser/en).

 ### Notable Packages